 A handy way to correct this problem is to count every time you finish a row.
 I know it can sound a bit tiring, but it is the easiest way to tell if you have made a mistake.

 Another option and extra help are to use stitch markers.
-You can put a stitch marker at the beginning of every row to know where your first stitch was, and you can do the same with your last stitch.
+You can put a stitch marker (such as these by Clover) at the beginning of every row to know where your first stitch was, and you can do the same with your last stitch.
 Don’t worry about using too many stitch markers, especially when you are beginning to learn; use one every time you think it’s important to you.

 * If you need extra help recognizing stitches, I recommend reading this post: “How to Count Your Crochet Stitches”